 This course is intended to introduce foreign-trained lawyers and law students to the American legal system.
 The American legal system is different in many significant respects from the civil law system which developed in continental Europe and then spread to large parts of Latin America, Asia, and Africa.
 The principal goals of the course are to introduce students to the way that Americans think about law, to learn how American lawyers and judges perform legal tasks (like legal analysis, legal argumentation, finding and using legal authority, etc.), and to understand the role that law and lawyers play in the American economy and public life.Students will learn about the American legal system by reading landmark cases in different areas of public and private law ( e.g., Marbury v.
 Madison, Erie v.
 Tompkins, Brown v.
 Board of Education, Pierson v.
 Post, Palsgraf v.
 The Long Island Railroad Company) and canonical legal documents ( e.g., the Declaration of Independence, the Constitution) and texts ( e.g., The Federalist Papers, Tocqueville’s Democracy in America, Holmes’ The Path of the Law).
 Students will do a number of writing assignments that replicate the work of the American law student and lawyer (e.g., memorandum of law, opinion letter to client).The course will also feature visits to a law firm and to courts to observe the actual practice and application of the law.
 Since the course is intended for foreign students, for almost all of whom English is not their native language, considerable emphasis will be placed on improving English-language skills, particularly reading English-language legal materials (cases, statutes, law review articles, and other types of legal documents) as well as written and oral expression in a legal context.

-3. Six credits fro a list of elective courses:
+3. At least six credits from the following list of elective courses:

 (*Starred courses may be taken for 3 credits for LL.M. students who are writing a paper for the course.)